Our board of Directors is a group of dedicated volunteers that meet on monthly basis to set the strategic direction of our organization.

 Krista joined the IWC Board in Dec 2020.
 She grew up in the Hamilton area, and has moved around for school and work, including having spent time in Mongolia with Voluntary Service Overseas.
 Krista is a social worker, currently working in the non-profit world at Neighbour to Neighbour’s Hamilton Community Food Centre.
 Loving to get her hands dirty in the soil, growing food and plants in the garden is where you’ll find her when the weather is good.
 People’s right to food and a healthy life is a key philosophy that motivates her, and she also believes in the power of laughter.

 Rebecca joined the IWC Board in January 2021.
-She is Program Coordinator of the federal Dimensions: Equity, Diversity, and Inclusion, (EDI) Pilot Program at Wilfrid Laurier University and in her role leads and supports activities related to advancing the EDI landscape at Laurier.
-Completing her undergraduate degree in international affairs, she obtained a Masters in Applied Politics (MAP) with a focus on examining Canadian public policy design and delivery.
-Much of the expertise she brings to the Board is rooted in her experience in the non-profit sector, both in Canada and abroad on human rights and education-related programs.
+They are a Program Administrator at Metrolinx in Toronto, Ontario and hold previous project and research management experience at the University of Waterloo, Wilfrid Laurier University and World Vision Canada.
+Completing their undergraduate degree in international affairs, they also hold a Masters in Applied Politics from Wilfrid Laurier University.
+Much of the expertise they bring to the Board is rooted in their experience in non-profit and post-secondary sectors, both in Canada and abroad on human rights, equity, diversity and inclusion and education-related programs.